 My RE adjusted the hormone protocol and in our second cycle we got two eggs that fertilized and made it to day five.
 I got the call one afternoon while sitting with an old friend.
 One of the embryos was healthy, and it was a girl.
 A GIRL!!!
 A sister for our daughter!
 I was breathless with joy and hope.
 I called my husband and we celebrated our good luck.
 Our RE had warned that there was still the possibility it wouldn’t take upon transfer, but since I had no trouble getting pregnant, I felt optimistic.
 This was the part my body was good at.
 It had been unhealthy eggs that were most likely our problem.

 It takes several weeks of waiting and hormones to prepare your body for the embryo transfer, so I went back into self-care high gear and also started doing acupuncture, which statistically increases the chance of successful implantation.
-On the day before my transfer, my acupuncturist- who is also a midwife and nurse and lovely human- said, “Upon the transfer you’re going to see a little light.
+On the day before my transfer, my acupuncturist, Susan Minich, who is also a Nurse-midwife and lovely human, said “Upon the transfer you’re going to see a little light.
 Close your eyes and say a prayer at that moment.”

 Tears welled up and overflowed.
 When meditating I had been envisioning our baby as a little light growing inside me and it felt like everything was falling into place- that this was meant to be.
 Sure enough there was a light at the moment of transfer.
 I had thought she meant a spiritual light, something inside me.
 But there was an actual light on the ultrasound screen when the embryo was injected.
 I smiled at the songwriter and hippie in me, and the scientist in me was satisfied as well.
 I went home for three days of bed rest with all the hope in the world.
 While waiting to find out if we were pregnant, I wrote a song of hope, “Little Light.”